Rain-8/Pofd-and-Dqfd/README.md

+## Disclaimer

+Compatibility:

+This repository is specifically designed to work with older versions of Python and its dependencies:

+- Python Version: 3.7
+- Gym Version: 0.21.0 (or compatible older versions)
+- TensorFlow Version: 1.15
+- The codebase may not function as expected with newer versions of Python, TensorFlow, Gym, or other dependencies.

+Platform Support:

+- Windows/Linux: Fully supported with the specified environment.
+Please make sure you are installing correct versions from requirements.txt
+- MacOS: The repository is not compatible with MacOS due to issues with TensorFlow (AVX instruction support) and environment dependencies.

 ## POFD vs DQFD

 We use Google Deepmind's reasearch on - "Deep Q-learning from Demonstrations" and "Policy Optimization with Demonstrations" from ICML 2018 on the cartpole environment.